NexulAcademy/intro-angular-layouts/README.md

+This project is ARCHIVED.
+The versions of dependencies are out of date.
+The steps still work in later versions of Angular with some small variations.

 # Introduction to Angular, building Page Layouts
 Introductory presentation project to learn practical application of Angular to build a new Angular project with muliple pages, create good looking layouts and display data.